Ada86Balogh/cubebloc/README.md

 26   ],
 ```

-> **Note:** If you add new site do not forget to run **vagrant provision** in your terminal in you Cubebloc directory.
+> **Note:** If you add new site, do not forget to run **vagrant provision** in your terminal in the Cubebloc directory.

 **Forwarded ports**

-In default Cubebloc forwarded ports from host to guest so you can reach all of the goddies from your host.
+As a default Cubebloc forwarded ports from host to guest so you can reach all of the goodies from your host.

 | Software | Host | Guest |
 | -------- |:----:|:-----:|